Levack Public School

 Home of the Leopards – A community school

-Levack Public school offers English and French Immersion programs for students in Kindergarten to Grade 8.
+Levack Public school offers English programming for students in Kindergarten to Grade 8.
 The school serves the communities of Levack, Onaping, Dowling and Cartier.

 Levack Public School provides a secure learning environment where family and staff work in a supportive partnership.
 Our goal is to enable students to achieve their personal best inside and outside of the classroom.
 We pride ourselves on our character education and making our school a safe environment for all students.